 Pilot SIP: This component may be addressed by identifying professional development opportunities and/or recruitment and retention strategies in Planning for Improvement (Part III: A.).
 Address how the strategies will improve instruction and use of data, and/or improve recruitment and retention of effective teachers under Intended Outcomes and/or Rationale for each applicable Area of Focus.

-The school's responses to this section may address the requirements of ESSA, P.L.
+The school's responses to this part may address the requirements of ESSA, P.L.
 No. 114-95, § 1114(b)(7)(A)(iii)(IV).

 strategies for assisting preschool children in the transition from early childhood education programs to local elementary school programs; and